 Sir Ken Robinson:

-There are a couple of things that I’d mention, again, in relation to those three areas, the personal, group, and the cultural.
+There are a couple of things that I’d mention, again, in relation to those three areas: the person, the group, and the culture.

-One of the reasons, I know, that there are such apparently high levels of disengagement is that people don’t feel that the work they do and their doing of it really makes any particular difference.
-If they’re doing a job where they feel that, if I weren’t here, somebody else could do it equally well, then it’s often hard to keep yourself motivated.
+One of the reasons, I know, that there are such apparently high levels of disengagement is that people don’t feel that the work they do makes any particular difference.
+For example, if they’re doing a job where they feel that, if I wasn’t here, somebody else could do it equally well, then it’s often hard to keep yourself motivated.

 “I also meet people who are absolutely entranced in the work they do.
 They live for it and it’s not related to money very often.”

 The point I make in ‘The Element’ is that our talents are tremendously diverse, all of our talents.
 We all have a great range of talents, interests, abilities.
 That the element is the point, not, well, you’re just doing things you’re good at, but while you’re doing something you’re good at that you really naturally love to do.
 Passion is a great motivator.
 It’s often caricatured these days.
-I said it in ‘The Element’, that by passion I don’t mean people going around in a constant sweat with a rose clamped between their teeth.
-I mean people doing work that they find inherently motivating and interesting in itself and for itself.
+I said it in ‘The Element’, that by passion, I don’t mean people going around in a constant sweat with a rose clamped between their teeth.
+I mean people doing work that they find inherently motivating and interesting.

 “It’s worth reviewing what you’re asking people to do and whether the post we’ve tied them to in the organisation is the one that they should continue to be with.”